-Solido Design Automation is the leading provider of variation management software, including the best-in-class tool, Variation Designer.
-Used by over 1000 designers at more than 35 major companies worldwide, Variation Designer is the world’s most advanced variation-aware design technology.
+Solido Design Automation is the leading provider of variation-aware design and characterization software, including Variation Designer and ML Characterization Suite product lines.
+Used by over 1000 designers at more than 40 major companies worldwide, Solido provides the world’s most advanced variation-aware design and characterization software powered by proprietary machine learning technologies.
 The production-proven and versatile toolset is the easiest to use in its class and unparalleled in customer responsiveness.

-The importance of variation-aware design is only increasing with greater power demands, decreasing margins, and smaller and more advanced technology nodes.
-Managing statistical variation to select better design tradeoffs and avoid product failures is a huge challenge in memory, analog/RF and standard cell custom IC design, but by doing so, designers produce more competitive products in shorter design cycles and with fewer respins.
-Solido has proven that Variation Designer is the best solution for solving real production problems, meeting the challenges of its customers in day-to-day design.
+The importance of variation-aware design and characterization is only increasing with greater power demands, decreasing margins, and smaller and more advanced technology nodes.
+Managing to select better design tradeoffs and avoid product failures is a huge challenge in memory, analog/RF and standard cell IC design, but by doing so, designers produce more competitive products in shorter design cycles and with fewer respins.
+Solido has proven that its products are the best solution for solving real production problems, meeting the challenges of its customers in day-to-day design.

-Variation Designer is positioned to continue as the most advanced variation-aware design technology because of Solido’s rich culture of innovation, dedication to producing high-caliber software, and ability as an agile company to focus on the most difficult challenges faced by the industry.
+Solido’s products are positioned to continue as the most advanced design technology because of Solido’s rich culture of innovation, dedication to producing high-caliber software, and ability as an agile company to focus on the most difficult challenges faced by the industry.
 We work closely with our customers to push the limits of design, and continually challenge ourselves to create more efficient and inventive solutions.

 Answers to some frequently asked questions about us.

 What are the specific custom IC design challenges your customers are facing?

 We segment the challenges our customers are facing in the following areas: